Purchasing legal services

 About the Whole of Australian Government Legal Services Panel

-The Whole of Australian Government Legal Services Panel commenced on 15 August 2019.
+The Whole of Australian Government Legal Services Panel began on 15 August 2019 and will run until 30 June 2024.
 The Standing Offer Number for the Panel is SON3622041.

 Alongside the panel, Commonwealth agencies can use AGS for any legal work at any time.

 Please note: Agencies are able to purchase up to 10% of the value of their external legal services outside of the panel.
 This includes from legal services providers who did not tender or were not successful in being selected for the panel.
 Corporate Commonwealth entities can opt in to use the panel, but are not required to do so.